arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 JUnit 5 parameterized tests allow you to remove duplication from test code.
 They make it possible to execute the same test several times using different inputs.

-Here is a summary of the annotations for single argument.
+Here is a summary of the annotations for a single argument.

 | Annotation            | Type / Value Accepted                                                                   |
 | --------------------- | --------------------------------------------------------------------------------------- |